Monday, 29 May 2023

 💙 Crafting especially colouring

-🩵 Cuddling my heated Warmie zebra ‘Zoë’
+🩵 Cuddling my heated Warmie zebra ‘Zoë’ (which I got as a gift from the charity ‘Smile for M.E.)

 Are you bed bound or able to move around a little and make it to the sofa and things?

-I’m not bed bound but I spend most of my day on my bed as I’m most comfortable here.
-I have a profiling bed and a hybrid airflow mattress so I can adjust my position easier and independently and it’s much better for managing my orthostatic intolerance.
-I can move around like getting to the bathroom and through to my front room/kitchen area which is just a few steps away.
-Since I’ve moved to my bungalow it’s been much much better for my mobility as there’s a way less walking required and no stairs to contend with so it’s made a big difference for me.
+Since I’ve moved to my bungalow it’s been much much better for my mobility as there’s a way less walking required and no stairs to contend with so it’s made a massive difference for me.
 I really struggled to get around at my parents house and I was very restricted a lot of the time.

 My ability to get around also depends on good/bad days.
-On my good days obviously my mobility is better but on my bad days I’m mostly restricted to my bed just so I can manage my symptoms and be safe and comfortable.U
+On my good days obviously my mobility is better but on my bad days I’m mostly restricted to my bed just so I can manage my symptoms and be safe and comfortable.
+I’ll only really move when there is someone here in case I fall as I can be very wobbly on my legs.

 Do you get muscle wastage/do you have exercises to do to stop that or help circulation from sitting lots?

-I once went through Graded Exercise Therapy (back when it was recommended as a treatment for M.E.) and it made my M.E. become much worse.
+I once went through Graded Exercise Therapy (back when it was recommended as a treatment for M.E.) and it made my M.E. become much much worse.

 💙 In a 2019 NICE survey 67% of people with M.E. who did GET became physically worse afterwards.